mahri-a/stellar-casting/README.md

 # FSND Capstone - Stellar Casting API
 This is the capstone project for Udacity's Full Stack Web Developer Nanodegree program.

 Stellar Casting is an API for the management of movies and actors at a hypothetical casting agency.
-It implements authorization and RBAC through Auth0 and lets users view, add, modify, and delete movies/actors from the database.
-See it live at https://stellar-casting.herokuapp.com/.
+It implements authorization and RBAC through Auth0 and lets users view, add, modify, delete movies/actors from the database, and assign actors to movies.

+See it live at https://stellar-casting.herokuapp.com/

 The project covers the following skills: